 - Avoid putting too much food in your mouth.

-- Bread and rolls should be broken with the help of fingers.
+- Bread and rolls should be broken with the help of the fingers.

 - Do not butter the whole slice.